 At any moment, there are multiple active Saros Series.
 During a Saros Series, unrelated eclipses from the different Saros Series will occur many times.
-An eclipse cannot be predicted from the occurrence of another eclipse that belongs to the different Saros Series.
+We cannot predict an eclipse from the occurrence of another eclipse which belongs to a different Saros Series.

 Eventually, a Saros Series will end, and there will not be another eclipse from the same Saros Series.
 On the other hand, an eclipse that marks the beginning of a Saros Series cannot be predicted using the Saros Cycle.

-Some features of an eclipse can’t be determined from the Saros Cycle.
-And the Saros Cycle can’t predict all eclipses and certainly can’t predict them with sufficient accuracy.
-The assumption flat-Earthers made that an eclipse can only be predicted using the Saros Cycle is wrong.
+It is impossible to determine some features of an eclipse from the Saros Cycle alone.
+The Saros Cycle cannot predict all eclipses and certainly cannot predict them with sufficient accuracy.
+The assumption flat-Earthers made that we can only predict eclipses using the Saros Cycle is wrong.